Jaggayyapeta mandal

 Jaggayyapeta mandal is one of the 20 mandals in NTR district of the state of Andhra Pradesh in India.
 It is under the administration of Nandigama revenue division and the headquarters are located at Jaggayyapeta town.
-Krishna River flows through the mandal and is bounded by Penuganchiprolu, Nandigama, Chandarlapadu mandals of Krishna district, some part of Guntur district, Nalgonda and Khammam districts of Telangana.
+Krishna River flows through the mandal and is bounded by Penuganchiprolu, Nandigama, Chandarlapadu mandals of Krishna district, part of Guntur district, Nalgonda and Khammam districts of Telangana.